Sarita-021/parsers/README.md

 ## Steps
 1. Web scrapping using Selenium by using Beautiful Soup.
 We can also scrape data by first trying to parse with lxml if it's not present try looking for something in the script tag, sometimes data is loaded as JSON in script if it's not there either try something else like Selenium/Playwright.
 2. Building a Trend-Centric Recommendation System
-3. AI Assistant to output the results
+3. AI Assistant to deal with the queries regarding fashion industry and current fashion trends.

 ## Tech Stack
 ![javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)